 2L Emergency Water Carrier

 Everything worked spot on, I wouldn’t change a thing.
 The Nordisk two-man double skin tent weighing in at just 500g was faultless and took me less than two minutes to put up on my own even in very strong winds.
-It is pretty snug inside two people, but for racing, when getting warm and sleeping is all that is required from the tent then it is perfect.
+It is pretty snug inside for two people, but for racing when getting warm and sleeping is all that is required from the tent then it is perfect.
 The firefly sleeping bag from Mountain Equipment again is a great weight for a race sleeping bag at 560g and has a comfort rating of -1C and an extreme rating of -16C.
 I was never cold, plus I also had the advantage on the very cold nights of zipping two sleeping bags together with my partner to make one, which increases the temperature dramatically and allowed us to get great sleep.
 We took a 450ml gas canister for the two of us and eat a hot meal morning and night most days.
 We had about a third of a canister of gas left over at the end of the race.

 SPF 30 Suncream

-The deodorant was a luxury item that needed up not being used so wouldn’t take that again.
+The deodorant was a luxury item that ended up not being used, so I wouldn’t take that again.
 The Sudocrem I also wouldn’t bother with in future as it went unused.
 The Albus & Flora lip balm may in the picture seem a bit of a luxury item but turned out to be one of the most key items on the bike.
 As everyone’s lips at such high altitudes and extremes of weather ranging from +46C to -12C with some good strong wind throw into the mix became very damaged and blistered badly.
 Putting on lip balm every hour meant my lips, although pretty sore, didn’t crack or blister like other riders had.
 The athlete probiotics are something that my nutritionist at Loughborough University recommends I take in the build-up and during long sporting events to strength my gut.
 I took them took weeks prior to arriving in Kyrgyzstan and during the 3 weeks I was there.
-Unlike a very large number of the riders, I did not get sick from anything I eat or drank, whether this was solely down to the probiotics I’m not sure, but it can only of helped I believe.
+Unlike a very large number of the riders, I did not get sick from anything I ate or drank, whether this was solely down to the probiotics I’m not sure, but it can only of helped I believe.